Oaxaca is a Mexican soft cheese. It’s also called “quesillo”, as it is the most usual cheese for making quesadillas with.

-It is made with the same stretching, cutting and “forming into a ball” process as is Mozzarella.
-It can be made from whole or skim cow’s milk or goat’s milk; sometimes it’s made from a mixture of both.
+It can be made from whole or skim cow’s milk or goat’s milk; sometimes it is made from a mixture of both.

-The milk is heated to 150 F (65 C) and held at that temperature for half an hour.
-The temperature is then lowered to 95 F (35 C), at which point Rennet is added.
-It’s allowed to coagulate for about half an hour before the curd is cut, drained of its whey, then washed in very hot water.
-The curd is then stretched, and braided.
+The milk is heated to 65 C (150 F) and held at that temperature for half an hour.
+The temperature is then lowered to 35 C (95 F), at which point rennet is added.
+The milk is allowed to coagulate for about half an hour before the curd is cut, drained of its whey, then washed in very hot water.
+The curd is then stretched (using the same stretching, cutting and “forming into a ball” process as is mozzarella), and braided.
 After that, it may be dry-salted or immersed in brine.

 The cheese has no rind.